FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_3.md

 ---

 Finally, we are going to pick up the pace a bit.
 The next 20 bytes, are reserved for future header values and must be `0`.
-Let's add a new error variant for an unexpected non zero.
+Let's add a new error variant for an unexpected non-zero.

 ```rs